Auto airbag maker Continental named in GM recall suit

-Plaintiffs' lawyers are seeking to draw Continental Automotive Systems U.S., the maker of airbag systems in recalled General Motors Co (GM.N) vehicles, into litigation over an ignition-switch defect that has been linked to 13 deaths.
+Plaintiffs' lawyers are seeking to draw Continental Automotive Systems US, the maker of airbag systems in recalled General Motors Co vehicles, into litigation over an ignition-switch defect that has been linked to 13 deaths.

-A lawsuit filed on Wednesday in federal court in California is the first to name Continental, a subsidiary of German automotive supplier Continental AG (CONG.DE), in a growing wave of litigation over GM's recall, which has so far encompassed 2.6 million vehicles.
+A lawsuit filed late Wednesday in federal court in California is the first to name Continental, a subsidiary of German automotive supplier Continental AG, in the growing wave of litigation over GM's recall, which has so far encompassed 2.6 million vehicles.

 Continental made airbag systems for the recalled cars, including sensors that determine if and when the airbags go off in an accident, according to the suit.